 Auto oriented canopies and awnings are sometimes needed for uses such as drive-thrus, gas station pumps or as shade structures for surface level parking lots.
-They may be attached or detached from a building if they meet the following requirements:
+They may be attached or detached from a building if the following requirements are met:

-- The canopy and/or awning shall be lower in height than the parapet of the primary building. - The design and location of the facility shall not impede vehicular traffic flow and shall not impede pedestrian movement and safety. - Auto-oriented canopies, awnings, and stacking lanes shall not be located along the façade that faces a primary street, and shall be located behind the building. - Architectural elements, landscaping, and/or other screening elements shall be used to minimize the visual impacts of the facility.
+- canopies and awnings shall be lower in height than the parapet of the primary building. - The design and location of the facility shall not impede vehicular traffic flow and shall not impede pedestrian movement and safety. - Auto-oriented canopies, awnings, and stacking lanes shall not be located along the façade that faces a primary street, and shall be located behind the building. - Architectural elements, landscaping, and/or other screening elements shall be used to minimize the visual impacts of the facility.